 9 Common Child Custody Mediation Questions

 Legal custody, physical custody and visitation embody very different concepts and parents need to clearly understand them in order to make good decisions in their divorce.
-This article will answer many of yours child custody mediation questions.
+This article will answer many of your child custody mediation questions.

-1. What is Legal Custody?
+1. What is legal custody?

 “Legal custody” is the term used (at least in California) to describe the legal power of divorced parents to make certain essential decisions concerning their minor children.
 I believe that married couples inherently both share this legal decision-making power over their minor children unless the Court has suspended the parent’s legal rights.
 However, when a marriage ends, the parents’ inherent power over their minor children must be made formal as part of their divorce decree.

 After a divorce, legal custody over minor children is either held jointly by both parents (joint legal custody) or is held by only one parent (sole legal custody).
 Some of the fundamental subject areas where parents exercise this legal power over their minor children are:

 a) medical (choice of doctors, choice of treatment, matters related to elective surgery/medical procedures like orthodontics),